newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-trade-name.md

 - - -

-## Application Requirements
+## Application Requirement

-* Desired business name
+You need your desired business name.

 - - -